openequella/openequella.github.io/guides/ThemingGuide.md

 3. Save these images.
 This can be easily achieved using Chrome Developer Tools.

 a.
-Inspect an element of an EQUELLA page.
+Inspect an element of an openEQUELLA page.

 b.
 In the subsequent window, click on Resources.